kayuksel/genmeta-vs-nevergrad/README.md

 Gen-Meta is also much faster in terms of actual speed,
 and scales easily to 100K+ dimensions in a desktop GPU.

-I would say that it should be preferred to Nevergrad,
+I would say that it should be preferred over Nevergrad,
-in optimizations like agent training for non-convex RL.
+in non-convex optimizations like agent training for RL.